 Sadly, the Norbertine Fathers left the parish in 2008 and Bishop Malcolm appointed our present Parish Priest, Fr.
 James Burke, to the parishes of Spalding and Holbeach.
 More changes were inevitable – Fr.
 Jim is the first Diocesan priest to serve our community.
 We like to think that the fine legacy left by the Norbertine Fathers is still very much at the core of our worship and our fellowship.
-Our parish school, St. Norbert’s, in Tollgate, is rightly enjoys a fine reputation in the local and wider community.
+Our parish school, St. Norbert’s, in Tollgate, rightly enjoys a fine reputation in the local and wider community.
 Our congregation these days comprises of people from many countries.
 Our Polish community is cared for by the Polish Mission in England and Wales, the present chaplain to the Polish community is Fr.
-Piotr Redlinski, and he celebrates Mass in Polish on Saturday evening at 6.30pm and on Thursdays at 7.00pm.There is a warm welcome for everyone here at The Immaculate Conception and Saint Norbert’s – but, don’t just take our word for it – if you can, come and experience it for yourself!
+Piotr Redlinski, and he celebrates Mass in Polish on Saturday evening at 6.30pm and on Tuesday evenings at 7.00pm.There is a warm welcome for everyone here at The Immaculate Conception and Saint Norbert’s – but, don’t just take our word for it – if you can, come and experience it for yourself!

 Who is Saint Norbert?

 Norbert was born in Xanten, near Cologne, in the Rhineland, in 1080, the son of a German count.
 As a youth, he lived a life of luxury as a courtier, until a riding accident one day left him unconscious.
 When he recovered, he was a changed man.
 He then placed himself under the guidance of a Benedictine abbot and became a priest.